reiver/reiver-uuid/chapters/introduction/README.md

 But most of these uses involves a computer using a **UUID** as a type of globally unique **nickname** for something.

-For example, imagine that on my phone I have an application that stores and manages my contacts.
+So, for example, imagine that on my phone I have an application that stores and manages my contacts.
 Maybe this is what is in my contact list:

 | Family Name | Given Name | Additional Names | Phone Number |
 |-------------|------------|------------------|--------------|